 After graduating from high school june 2008, my interest of music took me to Copenhagen where I started at the Frederiksberg MGK and at the same time started exploring the danish jazzscenery.
-That is where I first met Snorre Kirk and through him Magnus Hjorth, who then were already big names in Scandinavia.
-Even though they were way way ahead of me musically speaking (as well as in life in general), they gave me the chance to play with them and later on join their respective bands.
-After two years at MGK, I moved to Sweden, studying the jazzprogram at Skurups Folkhögskola, before returning to Copenhagen and enrolling at the Rhytmic Music Conservatory (RMC).
+That is where I first met Snorre Kirk and through him Magnus Hjorth, who by then already were very established jazzmusicians.
+Even though they were way way ahead of me musically speaking, they gave me the chance to play with them and join their respective bands.
+After two years at MGK (Musikalsk Grund Kursus), I moved to Sweden, studying the jazzprogram at Skurups Folkhögskola, before returning to Copenhagen and enrolling at the Rhytmic Music Conservatory (RMC).

-Apart from music, I have always been very interested in culture & people.
+Apart from music, I have always been very interested in art, culture and languages.
 This interest sparked the idea of living abroad for a while.
 Preferably, it was suppose to be somewhere far far away where I could get a different perspective on life, by living in a totally different environment.
 I found the perfect place for this in a mexican mountainous city by the name of Xalapa, where I could combine this very wish, with my interest for classical and latin american music.
 And so in the autumn of 2015 I enrolled in La Facultad de Música de la Universidad Veracruzana, studying under the principal doublebassist of the Xalapa Symphony Orchestra, Andrzej Dechnik.
-At the beginning of this adventure I was simply so confused all the time.
-I had tried to pick up a basic level of spanish for survival, but everybody conversed so rapidly that I almost didn't catch a single word.
-This combined with all the cultural differences, jetlag, new colors and smells, all just added to the feeling of "what the **** is going on?".
-Nevertheless, I gradually improved my spanish, got to understand the culture better and finally became more accustomed to everything going on around me.
+To begin with I was simply dumbfounded by all the strange new impressions.
+I had tried to pick up a survival level of spanish beforehand, but everybody conversed so rapidly that I almost didn't catch a single word.
+This combined with all the cultural differences (and there were many), jetlag, extraneous colors and smells, all just added to the feeling of "what the **** is going on?".
+Nevertheless, I slowly but gradually improved my spanish, and became more and more accustomed to everything going on around me.
 I ended up learning so many things not only about Mexico, but also about music, culture and people, and of course myself.
-I am so grateful for having had the possibility to go there and for making the decision to do it.

-After coming back I have been working very hard on releasing my debut album Imagining Places I've Never Been, which was released the 30th of June 2017.
-(Click here to learn more).
+After coming back I released my debut album Imagining Places I've Never Been, which was released on the 30th of June 2017.
 It consist of music that draws on inspiration from the jazz tradition, different cultures and their folklore music as well as a solid amount of daydreaming.
-On this record I play with a quartet I assembled a few years ago, which consists of Jesper Løvdal on sax and clarinet, Tobias Wiklund on cornet, Snorre Kirk on drums and myself on bass.
-I really like playing in this transparent setup, since it makes me have to be aware of what the essential parts of the music are (both as composer and bassplayer), and then to having to try to emphazise these ideas in order to make it generally sound as good as possible.
+On this record I play with a chord-less quartet, consisting of Jesper Løvdal on sax and clarinet, Tobias Wiklund on cornet, Snorre Kirk on drums and myself on bass.
+I really like playing in this transparent setup, since it makes me have to be aware of what the essential parts of the music are (both as composer and bassplayer), and then trying to emphazise these ideas in order to make great music.

-I have been very fortunate to play with absolutely fantastic musicians, meet extremely interesting people and visit places I never would have met, if it hadn’t been for music.
-Musicians include: Stephen Riley, Cæcilie Norby, Ann Farholt, Jesper Thilo, Mads Mathias, Sidsel Storm, Jan Harbeck, Klas Lindqvist, Daniel Fredriksson, Karl Olandersson, Fredrik Kronkvist and many more.
-Places I have been touring include: France, Germany, The Netherlands, Poland, Finland, Japan, Taiwan, Mexico and the US.
+During my career, I have been very fortunate to play with absolutely fantastic musicians, meet extremely interesting people and visit places I never would have met, if it hadn’t been for music.
+For all this I am very grateful.
+To name a few musicians: Stephen Riley, Steve Turre, Snorre Kirk, Magnus Hjorth, Jan Harbeck, Tobias Wiklund, Cæcilie Norby, Ann Farholt, Jesper Thilo, Mads Mathias, Sidsel Storm, Jan Harbeck, Klas Lindqvist, Daniel Fredriksson, Karl Olandersson, Fredrik Kronkvist and many more.
+Places I have been touring include: Most of Europe, Japan, Taiwan, Mexico and the US.

 Lasse Mørck Quartet - Imagining Places I've Never Been 2017